fetchai/docs-archived/docs/getting-started/installation.md

 ```

 ## Open economic framework
-In order to start a core running you will need to install docker.
-Then you can run a core by pulling and launching our published image:
+In order to start a open economic framework (OEF) core running you will need to install docker.
+You can then start a core by pulling and launching our published image:
 ```

 docker pull fetchai/oef-search:latest